ACOD vs Nex Advanced Cash on Delivery: the tier-structure difference

 - Everything on every tier.
 The rules most stores actually need (pincode, state, products, tags, discounts) sit on Nex's $11.99 tier; ACOD includes them at $4.99–6.99.
 Over a year that's roughly $60–84 of difference for the same rule set.

-- The shipping-method link — multiple pay-on-delivery variants with per-variant fees is ACOD's specialty and not on Nex's feature list.
+- The shipping-method link.
+Multiple pay-on-delivery variants with per-variant fees is ACOD's specialty and not on Nex's feature list; because the fee runs through a native shipping rate, taxes and refunds stay clean.

 - Testing mode for verifying changes on a live store safely.

-Location, product, tag and discount rules included from $4.99/month — no feature gates, Built for Shopify certified.
+Location, product, tag, and discount rules on every tier, plus the shipping-method link and pin-code prefixes.
+From $4.99/month with no feature gates, 7-day free trial, Built for Shopify certified.

 ›Is ACOD cheaper than Nex Advanced Cash on Delivery?